CARDAMOM, FENNEL, SAFFRON, CORIANDER, POPPY SEED SPICE MIX

 An herb that increases appetite or settles a nauseas or nervous stomach.
 These generally increase the digestive fire, therefore relieving symptoms of sluggish or difficult digestion.

 A herb that contracts tissue or blood vessels.
 Generally styptics are astringent.
-They are often used to stop bleeding.
+They are often used topically as a hemostatic to stop bleeding, or to reduce secretions.

 Herbs that promote urine formation, thereby flushing the kidneys and urinary tract while eliminating any excess water retention.
 As diuretics reduce water retention, they are often used to reduce blood pressure.